rd003/blog/content/posts/asynchronous-programming-in-csharp-and-how-is-it-different-from-multithreading.md

 `Async` is useful in `IO bound tasks` like network calls, database calls or manipulating files.

-`Multithreading` is useful in` CPU bound tasks` like image/video processing, encryption/hashing or processing the large data.
+`multi-threading` is useful in` CPU bound tasks` like image/video processing, encryption/hashing or processing the large data.